 UCOR ETTP operations are subject to CAA regulations and permitting under TDEC Air Pollution Control rules that are specific to stationary fossil-fueled reciprocating internal combustion engines for emergency use.
 TDEC originally issued an operating permit (069346P) covering six stationary emergency reciprocating internal combustion engine (e-RICE) units on March 3, 2015.
 An amended permit was issued on November 22, 2016, that removed one permanently shut-down unit.
 The last operating permit was amended on November 22, 2016, and covered four stationary e-RICE generators and one stationary e-RICE firewater booster pump.
-Three generators have diesel-fueled engines, one generator has a natural gas-fueled engine, and the firewater booster pump engine is diesel fueled.
-On July 19, 2018, TDEC provided a Notice of Authorization (NOA) to UCOR for coverage under Permit-by-Rule (PBR) for all of the ETTP stationary e-RICE.
-During 2020 all generators and the firewater booster pump were either removed from the ETTP site or transferred to new owners; UCOR then surrendered its PBR authorization.
+On July 19, 2018, TDEC provided a Notice of Authorization (NOA) to UCOR for coverage under Permit-by-Rule (PBR) for all of the ETTP stationary e-RICE (TDEC 2017b).
+During 2020 all generators and the firewater booster pump were either removed from the ETTP site or transferred to new owners: UCOR then surrendered its PBR authorization.
+No stationary e-RICE units were operated by UCOR at ETTP in 2021.